 Emily has stood on multiple World Cup podiums including a fourth place in the 2012 race in Val d'Isère, a third place in the 2013 race at Val di Sole and a second place in the 2014 Cairns World Cup.
 She won her first Elite National Champion title in 2013 and also achieved a silver medal in the Commonwealth Games in 2014 while representing Canada.

-Still of young age and steadily progressing, Emily is striving to get her first World Cup win under her belt and is targeting a medal at the Rio Olympics.Read more
+Still of young age and steadily progressing, Emily is striving to get her first World Cup win under her belt.Read more